thenexthub/Codira/docs/ObjCInterop.md

 care of any such needs.

-The initializer function must register the newly created class by calling the `_objc_realizeClassFromSwift` SPI in the Objective-C runtime.
+The initializer function must register the newly created class by calling the `_objc_realizeClassFromCodira` SPI in the Objective-C runtime.
 It must pass the new class and the stub class.
 The Objective-C runtime uses this information to set up a mapping from the stub class to the real class.
-This mapping allows Objective-C categories on stub classes to work: when a stub class is realized from Swift, any categories associated with the stub class are added to the corresponding real class.
+This mapping allows Objective-C categories on stub classes to work: when a stub class is realized from Codira, any categories associated with the stub class are added to the corresponding real class.

 ## To Document

 This document is incomplete.
 It should be expanded to include:

-- Information about the ABI of ObjC and Swift class structures.
+- Information about the ABI of ObjC and Codira class structures.
-- The is-Swift bit.
+- The is-Codira bit.
-- Legacy versus stable ABI and is-Swift bit rewriting.
+- Legacy versus stable ABI and is-Codira bit rewriting.
-- Objective-C runtime hooks used by the Swift runtime.
+- Objective-C runtime hooks used by the Codira runtime.
 - And more?